kubernetes/enhancements/keps/sig-node/6369-downward-api-assigned-resources/README.md

 * **Description**: Rather than letting a pod request these values through `ResourceFieldRef`, have the component that knows them inject them.
 [KEP-5304](https://github.com/kubernetes/enhancements/tree/master/keps/sig-node/5304-dra-attributes-downward-api) does this for DRA device attributes: the driver's metadata is bind-mounted into the container through a CDI spec and appears at a well-known path.
 Applied here, the CPU Manager and the Memory Manager would inject their assignments the same way, with nothing in the pod spec asking for them.
 Suggested in [kubernetes/kubernetes#136015](https://github.com/kubernetes/kubernetes/pull/136015#issuecomment-5683234122), on the grounds that these values are not part of the Pod API and therefore sit oddly in an API meant to project pod fields downward.

 * **Why Rejected for Alpha**: Its main attraction is that it would remove this KEP's API change altogether, but three things do not carry over.
 KEP-5304's path and CDI spec are keyed by a claim and a request, and exclusive CPUs managed by the kubelet have neither, so the convention would have to be reinvented along with a way to emit container edits without a DRA driver.
 Nothing in the pod spec would reference the assignment, so there would be no anchor for the scheduler to filter on and no way for a workload to state that it needs the value — KEP-5304 has the ResourceClaim for that, and this KEP has no equivalent.
 And a file is then the only possible form, so the environment variable in [Use Cases](#use-cases) would be lost.
 This remains the most direct answer to the coupling concern in [Risks and Mitigations](#risks-and-mitigations) and a candidate for revisiting.

+### 8. Keep running pods through a feature gate rollback

+* **Description**: When the kubelet restarts with the gate disabled, re-admit the running pod instead of rejecting it.
+The pod would stay up and simply stop being served the feature: its volume files would no longer be updated with the assigned CPUs and memory NUMA nodes.
+This required extending Node Declared Features, so that a feature could see whether a pod is being created or re-admitted.
+The extension was prototyped in [kubernetes/kubernetes#142329](https://github.com/kubernetes/kubernetes/pull/142329), with the gap described in [kubernetes/kubernetes#142328](https://github.com/kubernetes/kubernetes/issues/142328).
+* **Why Rejected**: SIG-Node agreed to neither the behavior nor the extension, holding firmly that a node with the gate disabled does not support the feature, and that pods requiring it have to be removed.
+Both the issue and the pull request were closed.
+This KEP therefore follows the framework's default and bounds the cost by draining the pods that use the feature before the gate is disabled on a node, as described in [Re-admission after a kubelet restart](#re-admission-after-a-kubelet-restart).

 ## Infrastructure Needed